bahrus/xtal-sip/README.md

   <link class="billboard css"    rel="preload" as="style"  href="https://naver.github.io/billboard.js/release/latest/dist/billboard.min.css">
 ```

+## TODO:  Mixin Mischief

-Unfortunately, this solution doesn't work for common mixins that we might want to manage centrally.
+Unfortunately, the solution above for managing third party dependencies for a component, doesn't work for common, loosely coupled mixins that we might want to manage centrally.
 Something else is required for that scenario.

+This is a use case where I've not seen much activity, yet, but conceivably could become more of an issue.
+Examples I'm thinking of are common "cross cutting concern" mixins, things that do logging / usage tracking, instrumentation, etc, that we may want to layer on top of existing web components without modifying the original code.
+More on this topic if and when such mixins appear.

 ## List of features: